Updated: Dec 16, 2019

 : a rabbinic ordinance initiating a practice not directly based on biblical authority or oral tradition and promulgated to meet the needs of the times or circumstances

 It seems reasonable, if since every single one of Yeshua/Jesus' theological debates with the Pharisaic, Saducaic, and Scribal leaders was over a takkanah of the time, that the Apostles would still be dealing with them as well.
 Using this to understand Galatians/Romans greatly changes the narrative.
-The use of "the" where it was not in the original text makes Galatians/Romans seem anti-Torah, which plays into the hands of Marcionism.
+The use of "the" where it was not in the original text makes Galatians/Romans seem anti-Torah, which plays right into the hands of Marcionism.
 It gives a false impression that there truly is a separation between and an "Old" and "New" Testament.
 Further, by examining the book of Hebrews and its mention (in English Bibles) of "Old" and "New" Covenants and this false impression becomes plausible.
 With one small exception.
-It makes the totality of Scripture contradict itself and therefore a total lie!
+It makes the totality of Scripture, and even the words of Jesus Himself, a contradiction and therefore a total lie!
 A partial truth is still a whole lie and if Scripture lies to us in any one place, then it must be held to its own standard.
 Ya'akov/James, the half brother of Yeshua/Jesus, tells us in James 2:10

 “For whosoever shall keep the whole law, and yet offend in one point, he is guilty of all.”

-So then, either Scripture contradicts itself between "Old" and "New" Testaments and Marcion is right OR we are not understanding Scripture in proper context.
+So then, either Scripture contradicts itself between "Old" and "New" Testaments and Marcion is right OR we are not understanding Scripture in a proper context.
 If there are changes in how YHVH, God of the Bible and Creator of all, operates now compared to how He operated in the times of the Patriarchs, then the whole of Scripture is a lie.
-"In Him there is no shadow of turning", "He is the same, yesterday, today, and forever", He is a God of "renewal", etc. [see my Blog "Falling in Love on the Sabbath"] If He started this whole thing with a rigorous set of "Laws" that no one can live up to, then He gave the recently freed children of Israel a scam.
+"In Him, there is no shadow of turning", "He is the same, yesterday, today, and forever", He is a God of "renewal", etc. [see my Blog "Falling in Love on the Sabbath"].
+If He started this whole thing with a rigorous set of "Laws" that no one can live up to, then He gave the recently freed children of Israel a scam.
 It is not an Old and New Covenant, it is the same Covenant renewed, which is why Romans 11 says the Gentiles are grafted into the Covenant through Israel.
-It is an inseparable bond which Marcion twisted until having convinced much of the religious world of his day did not even exist.
+It is an inseparable bond, which Marcion twisted, until having convinced much of the religious world of his day that it did not even exist.
 This same heresy is pervasive throughout religious society today.
-I'd bet each of you can think of an example you've witnessed with your own eyes...
+I'd bet each of you can think of an example of twisting which Scripture you've witnessed with your own eyes...

 Let's do a practical exercise with Galatians and Romans to see what changes, after you have a chance to review the picture below.
 Keep in mind what I mentioned about "law" just a few paragraphs ago.